zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

 This capability is built into the SDK as a server-side filter that is activated when the header `x-ms-cache-tag` is present.
 This value is a SHA256 hash of the return data plus the query information.

-**NOTE**: If the extension uses a backend server that does not utilize the SDK, then this filter may not be available by default and therefore the calculation may need to be implemented by the service provider.
+**NOTE**: If the extension uses a server that does not utilize the SDK, then this filter may not be available by default and therefore the calculation may need to be implemented by the service provider.

 The hash calculation should ensure uniqueness of the query and result, as in the following example.